Trusts Attorney in Fort Myers

 The work that you have accomplished during your entire life comprises your estate upon death.
 A professionally drafted trust can accomplish your estate planning goals, allow for a greater level of control of your assets, and save the time and expense associated with the probate process.

-While the trust might be considered the “new kid on the block” at the moment, the momentum of its influence in estate planning, fueled by individual education, is rapidly making the trust the preferred estate planning tool for the majority of individuals.
-Their benefits are undeniable, and their influence is exponentially climbing.
+While the trust might be considered the "new kid on the block" at the moment, the momentum of its influence in estate planning, fueled by individual education, is rapidly making the trust the preferred estate planning tool for many individuals.
+Their benefits are substantial, and their role in modern estate planning continues to grow.

 Choosing who will guide you through creating a trust is as important as deciding to create the trust itself.
 When you work with our team at Your Advocates, we begin with a thorough review of your current documents, assets, and family situation so we can identify gaps that Florida law may expose.
 We then outline clear next steps, explain our fee structure up front, and answer practical questions about what information you need to gather before we draft any documents.